-Soon the city of Peoria shall have a fitting tribute to these forgotten citizens of Peoria, Illinois:
+The City of Peoria now has a fitting tribute to these long forgotten citizens of Peoria, Illinois:

-• The first slave that lawyer Abraham Lincoln helped free in 1841.
+• The first enslaved person that young lawyer Abraham Lincoln helped free in 1841.

 • The Union soldiers who laid their lives on the line to secure that freedom twenty years later, including soldiers who were at the original Juneteenth celebration in Texas.